conbench/datalogistik/README.rst

 ------------

 ``datalogistik`` uses a metadata repository file for finding downloadable datasets.
-By default, it searches for a file ``./repo.json`` in the working directory, but you can override this by setting the ``DATALOGISTIK_REPO`` environment variable.
-You can also point it to a JSON file accessible online via http.
+By default, it downloads the repo file from the datalogistik github repository, but you can override this by setting the ``DATALOGISTIK_REPO`` environment variable.
+You can also point it to a JSON file on your local filesystem.

 The default ``repo.json`` file included is based on sources taken from `the arrowbench repo <https://github.com/ursacomputing/arrowbench/blob/main/R/known-sources.R>`_.